cmtchssn/Dissertation/README.md

 ### Jesse Meeting 009
 I've got audio based on face collisions!
 How can I make it more modular?
 He showed me how to make things modular using for loops, arrays, and more variables.
 D4 script is looking *and* sounding good.

+### Jesse Meeting 010
+Ask about garbage collection, collision reactivation.
+He was definitely able to solve some problems.
+There is not really a garbage collection problem, so much as a state problem.
+Having the scene limit when to play audio before/after/during a collision makes for smoother gameplay.
+I need to update all scripts to allow these state changes.
+Then I will make some music.
+Have objects in the scene control parameters of the Dn objects or have Dn params control other Dn objects.
+Just explore the interactions knowing that this scene uses the floor as a playhead/plectrum of sorts and define what that means for how the piece plays.